cynick/hoffmanavenuesoftware/posts/mspiff.md

 In the above expression, <code>x :: a</code>, and <code>y :: [a]</code>,
 so the combine function needs to have type <code>a -> [a] -> [a]</code>.

-One of the strengths of Haskell is that its type system allows one to reason about the possible *inhabitants* of a type (ie., for a function type, *implementations* of that function), and sometimes there are so few inhabitants that only one really makes sense for what you're trying to do.
+Now, one of the strengths of Haskell is that its type system gives us the ability to reason about the possible *inhabitants* of a type (ie., for a function type, *implementations* of that function), and sometimes there are so few inhabitants that only one really makes sense for what you're trying to do.

-Since combine is a polymorphic pure function, it lacks the type information needed to construct any new instances of <code>a</code>, so all we can do is manipulate the arguments we are given.<br>
+Since combine is a polymorphic pure function, it lacks the type information needed to construct any new instances of <code>a</code>, so combine can *only* manipulate the arguments it's given.<br>
 We clearly want to use both arguments.<br>
-Ie., we could return [] or just a list containing the first argument, or half of the elements of second argument, but that would be discarding information when we're trying to build information.<br>
+Ie., we could return [] or just a list containing the first argument, or half of the elements of the second argument, but that would be discarding information when we're trying to build information.<br>
-We could also imagine using some combination of repeat, cycle, and take to create new lists of a with the given arguments, but that would be adding *superfluous* information.
+We could also imagine using some combination of repeat, take, and cycle to create new lists of a with the given arguments, but that would be adding *superfluous* information.

 It really seems like the only thing that makes sense is to add